IzumiSy/money-track/.clinerules/basic.md

 * You don't have to run `pnpm dev` to check if the application runs properly unless you are commanded to do so
   * Application behaviour should be assured through unit tests as much as possible.
 * Once you finished a set of changes you want and checked if the code quality check passes, commit you changes by git with short but intuitive commit message.

+## Other

+Others

+* Anytime you use the terminal, make sure to append an `&& sleep 1`, otherwise you won't be able to view the result